dhivyalak/RNNPytorch/README.md

 # Learning Objectives

 In the tutorial, you import a Jupyter Notebook that is written in Python into IBM Watson Studio on IBM Cloud Pak for Data as a Service, then run through the Notebook.
-The Notebook creates an Autoencoder model using Tensorflow based on an MNIST data set, encoding and decoding the data.
-After running the Notebook, you should understand how TensorFlow builds and executes an Autoencoder.
+The Notebook creates an RNN using PyTorch using Stock Data from IBM Watson.
+After running the Notebook, you should understand the basics of how to build an RNN.
 You'll learn how to:

 - Run a Jupyter Notebook using Watson Studio on IBM Cloud Pak for Data as a Service
-- Build an Autoencoder model using Tensorflow
+- Build an RNN using PyTorch
 - Train the model and evaluate the model by performing validation and testing

 # Prerequisites